vladofilipovic/universal-optimizer/documentation/source/contribution.rst

         - Here, `unittest` framework  used.

-        - Test should be placed into separate sub-directory under :file:`/tests/uo/` directory.
+        - Test should be placed into separate sub-directory under :file:`/uo/tests/` directory.
+Directory structure within :file:`/uo/tests/` directory should mirror directory structure of the :file:`/uo/` directory.

         - All developed code should be covered with unit test, and test coverage rate should be not less than 80%.